-2. Focus on who you spend your time with
+2. Focus on who you spend your time with.

-Be careful the environment you choose for it will shape you; be careful the friends you choose for you will become like them. – W. Clement Stone
+“Be careful the environment you choose for it will shape you; be careful the friends you choose for you will become like them.” – W. Clement Stone

 When you are surrounded by the wrong type of crowd, your mentality will get corrupted by their negativity.
 They will unashamedly minimize your achievement, distract you from your goals and make you doubt yourself by tearing you down.
 This is why it is important to have friends who are passionate, driven, motivated with whatever they feel is important.
 You will feed off their positivity and confidence.

-3. Unplug from social media
+3. Unplug from social media.

-It’s good to be happy and tell us how cool your life is and how awesome you are on social media.
+“It’s good to be happy and tell us how cool your life is and how awesome you are on social media.
 That’s great because it inspires other people to be happy, too.
-But a lot of times, people are trying to be happy in the wrong ways – with money or with different things that are not true happiness. – Jaden Smith
+But a lot of times, people are trying to be happy in the wrong ways – with money or with different things that are not true happiness.” – Jaden Smith

 You are being programmed and conditioned to think and act in a certain way.
 Everyone wants your attention and is making you seek attention from everyone else.
 This can be overwhelming and make you compare your life with others unnecessarily.
 However, you are comparing your real life with only what they are showing you.
 And this is where the problem lies.

-Identify how much time you spend on social media, what type of people and pages you follow, how you feel afterwards etc. This will help you identify how it impacts you and your psyche.
+Identify how much time you spend on social media, what type of people and pages you follow, how you feel afterward etc. This will help you identify how it impacts you and your psyche.
 Then find a balance and unfollow anything that does not serve you.
 I personally have removed both Facebook and Facebook Messenger from my device.

-4. Use positive affirmations
+4. Use positive affirmations.

-Attitude is a choice.
+“Attitude is a choice.
 Happiness is a choice.
 Optimism is a choice.
 Kindness is a choice.
 Giving is a choice.
 Respect is a choice.
 Whatever choice you make makes you.
-Choose wisely. – Roy T. Bennett
+Choose wisely.” – Roy T. Bennett

 Instead of hating yourself and engaging in negative self-talk, shift your focus to your strengths and achievements.
 Identify the areas you need to improve and prioritize yourself over everything else.
 This is not going to be easy.
 Loving yourself unconditionally takes practice and patience.
 So make sure you use positive affirmations every single day.